-- 4.8 Non Specified investments are any other type of permissible investment not defined as specified above and include:

-- UK Government Gilts with a maturity of greater than one year.

-- Local Authorities, etc. with a maturity of greater than one year.

-- Banks and Building Societies.
-The Authority will only use UK based Banks and Building Societies and these will generally be: -

-- Lloyds TSB Bank

-- Barclays Bank

-- National Westminster Bank

-- HSBC

-- Nationwide Building Society

-- Royal Bank of Scotland

-with a maturity of more than one year which will have, as a minimum (any exceptions to be agreed directly by the Chief Finance Officer), the following Fitch credit ratings, and equivalent Moody's and Standard and Poors credit ratings:
+- 4.8 Non Specified investments are any other type of permissible investment not defined as specified above and include: - UK Government Gilts with a maturity of greater than one year. - Local Authorities, etc. with a maturity of greater than one year. - Banks and Building Societies.
+The Authority will only use UK based Banks and Building Societies and these will generally be: - - Lloyds Bank - Barclays Bank with a maturity of more than one year which will have, as a minimum (any exceptions to be agreed directly by the Chief Finance Officer), the following Fitch credit ratings, and equivalent Moody's and Standard and Poors credit ratings: